RohtanshSehgal/MailMag/Readme.md

 Note:

-   <em>Emailid used to send emails should be allowed python as a application by google, if not enable it in google account settings.</em>
+   Emailid used to send emails should be allowed python as a application by google, if not enable it in google account settings.

-   <i>Currently not available via pip or available at pypi, still in working!</i>
+   Currently not available via pip or available at pypi, still in working!